Community organization: History

 In 1946, at the National Conference of Social Work met in Buffalo, where the Association of the Study of Community Organization (ASCO) was organized.
 The main objective was to improve the professional practice of organization for social welfare.
-In 1955, ASCO merged with six other professional organisations to form the National Association of Social Workers.
+In 1955, ASCO merged with six other professional organizations to form the National Association of Social Workers.
 The Settlement movement and "settlement houses" are historically significant examples of community organizations, participating in both organizing and development at the neighborhood level.
 Settlement houses were commonly located in the industrial cities of the East and Midwest during the beginning of the 20th century; Jane Addams' Hull House in Chicago, Illinois, was a notable example.
 They were largely established in working-class neighborhoods by the college educated children of middle class citizens concerned by the substantial social problems that were the results of the increasing industrialization and urbanization of the social settlement movement.
 History shows that innovative methods of community organizing have risen in response to vast social problems.
 The social problems at the time of settlement houses included child labor, working class poverty, and housing.
 Settlement workers thought that by providing education services (English classes) and social services (employment assistance, legal aid, recreational programs, children services) to the poor the income gap between them and the middle class would regress.
 The majority of funding for services came from charitable resources.